peakey-com/slack-library-.net/README.md

 The library supports many of the slack events and has defined most slack exceptions.

-The test app requires a single parameter  by accepting a single parameter which is your slack API key
+The test app requires a single parameter which is your slack API / token that you will need to obtain from slack first.
+You can get a token on slack's website [here](https://api.slack.com/docs/oauth-test-tokens)

 ###To create a new slack client